OneBitSoftware/TeamStore/DevNotes.md

 ## Database Setup

+The project is configured to create it's database automatically and apply the latest migration.
+Integration tests will also create the database.

+If that doesn't work, see the following:
 To create/update the local database, run the following from the [ProjectRoot]\TeamStore folder:

 1. Build the project
-..........2. dotnet ef database update - creates the DB and applies the last migration.
+2. dotnet ef database update - creates the DB and applies the last migration.
 You should be ready to go.

 To add a new migration to the source, run from the TeamStore.Keeper project:
 3. dotnet ef migrations add [MigrationName666] --context ApplicationDbContext - this is used when the Models need updating.